Amschel Rothschild: Early years and kinships

 Rothschild was born in Paris, the youngest child of Victor Rothschild, 3rd Baron Rothschild and his second wife, Teresa Georgina Rothschild (née Mayor).
 On his father's side, he descended from the Rothschild family.
 His half-brother was Jacob Rothschild, 4th Baron Rothschild.
-His maternal grandfather, Robert John Grote Mayor, was the brother of English novelist F. M. Mayor and a greatnephew of philosopher and clergyman John Grote.
+His maternal grandfather, Robert John Grote Mayor, was the brother of English novelist F. M. Mayor and a great-nephew of philosopher and clergyman John Grote.
 His maternal grandmother, Katherine Beatrice Meinertzhagen, of English and German descent, was the sister of soldier Richard Meinertzhagen and the niece of author Beatrice Webb.

 He attended King's College School, Cambridge, and was then educated at The Leys School.
 He graduated in 1976 from City University (London), where he read economics, history and archaeology.
 His initial vocation was journalism, as a circulation manager of the now defunct literary magazine, The New Review.

 Career

 In 1987, Rothschild joined the family banking firm, N M Rothschild & Sons.
 By 1990 he was made chief executive of one of the Rothschild's weaker assets, Rothschild Asset Management.
-In 1993, he became Chairman of the firm, helping to steer it onto a more stable path.
+In 1993, he became chairman of the firm, helping to steer it onto a more stable path.

 One of his favourite pastimes was farming.
 Rothschild had inherited an arable farm, Rushbrooke, near Bury St. Edmunds where he spent many hours at work.
-He was also a keen racer of cars, and was known as one of the best amateur racers in the country.
+He was also a keen racer of cars.
 His passion started when he acquired a scrambler motorcycle, at age thirteen.
 In later life, he got into motor racing, and was the winner of the Peter Collins Memorial Trophy Race at Silverstone in 1996.
-Among his car collection was an AC Cobra Daytona sports car, a 1957 Maserati 250F Formula I, and a 1958 BRM P25 Formula I. He was known as one of the best classic car racers of his generation.

-Rothschild was also an amateur pilot, and kept a Stampe at his home in Suffolk.
+Among his car collection was an AC Cobra Daytona sports car, a 1957 Maserati 250F Formula I, and a 1958 BRM P25 Formula I. He kept a Stampe at his home in Suffolk.

 Rothschild was a trustee of Yad Hanadiv, the Rothschild foundation which has supported many projects in Israel, including the building of the Supreme Court and Knesset in Jerusalem.